Welcome to the Market!

 No smoking under the sheds or where food is displayed or consumed.

-No dogs are allowed in the Market, and do not leave dogs in vehicles.
+No dogs are allowed in the Market, except for service dogs.
+And do not leave dogs in vehicles.
 A car can heat up to over 100 degrees even when it feels cool outside!

 No bicycle riding on Market grounds.
 Biking to the Market is encouraged, though--just walk your bike to the racks.

-Special events happen at the Market throughout the year: Sunday Greatest Community Garage Sales and Super Fleas, Flower City Days, and Night Markets/Band on the Bricks add to the Market's lively flavor.
-Weekly Special Guests bring community organizations and programs to the Market.
+Special events happen at the Market throughout the year: Sunday Greatest Community Garage Sales and Super Fleas, Flower City Days, Bands on the Bricks, Food Truck Rodeos, Holidays at the Market... these and more events add to the Market's lively flavor.
+Weekly Special Guests bring non-profit community organizations and programs to the Market (email or call 585-428-7282 for more info).
 See the Special Events page

-The Friends of the Market offer tours to youth and adults year-round!
+The Friends of the Rochester Public Market, our non-profit partners, offers Market tours to youth and adults year-round!
 The tours focus both on the fascinating past and the present of the Market.
 Learn more about our tours!

 Market Improvements in the Works

 The Market is constantly striving to get better and better.
-Learn about the capital and other improvements ongoing and coming to the Market.
-Now, a pedestrian bridge project and new indoor shed project are in progress.
+Learn about the capital and other improvements ongoing and coming to the Market; Learn about our environmental initiatives

-The Market has been a hub of commerce and culture in Rochester since 1905.
-(If you include the Markets on previous sites, it's been since the 1820s!)
+The Market has been a hub of commerce and culture in Rochester on its Union Street site since 1905.
 Learn some of the Market's marvelous history, and see some great pictures from yesteryear!

 The Market in Many Media